This post contains affiliate links. Read my full disclosure.

-While some of kids’ behavior is directed by their personality, there is a lot that is learned and that parents can influence for the better.
-By following these key tips, you will be headed on the path to raising a good eater who has positive thoughts surrounding food, enjoys a variety of foods, and is open to trying new things to eat.
+Of course, some of kids’ behavior is directed by their personality.
+But there is still a lot that is learned behavior and that we can influence for the better.
+By following the ideas in this post, you will be stacking the odds in favor of raising a good eater.
+And by that, I mean a child who has positive thoughts surrounding food, enjoys a variety of foods, and is open to trying new things to eat.

 1. Limit snacks between meals

-Maybe you hate Brussel sprouts or have an issue with the texture of eggs.
-Do your best not to influence your child and pass along your own pickiness.
+Maybe you hate Brussel sprouts, yogurt, or the texture of eggs.
+Most of have some foods we don’t like to eat.
+But, do your best not to influence your child and pass along your own pickiness.
 In my family, my husband is the pickiest eater out of the 7 of us, but our kids have no idea!
 He does a great job of shoveling in first whatever thing he doesn’t love, be it vegetables or orange chicken, and then enjoying the rest of his meal.
-I know this is easier said than done, but we want our kids to be better than we are, right?
+I know this is easier said than done, but it’s worth the effort.

 If you are a very picky eater, try to consider that by not introducing foods to your children, you may be determining their future dislike of the food.
 I would imagine that most of us have some food that we have never tried and never will.
-For me, oysters are on that list.
-I know a lot of people really love them, but I’ve gone 40 years without having them and I’m good without ’em.
-On the other hand, I bet that if I’d been exposed to eating oysters as a child, I’d probably love them.
-Oysters are one thing, but if you have a lot of common, healthy foods that you don’t personally care for, try to still expose your children to those foods so they can have the nutritional benefit.
+But particularly if you have a lot of common, healthy foods that you don’t personally care for, make an effort to still expose your children to those foods so they can have the nutritional benefit.

-Don’t be a short order cook.
+Avoid becoming a short-order cook to accommodate a picky eater.
 When we have babies and toddlers with very few teeth, it is necessary to make some special accommodations for them at mealtime.
 Of course.
 But as soon as kids are old enough to eat the foods that make up your family’s meal, give it to them.
 You can do this from a young age.
-If you are practicing baby led weaning, this may be pretty simple.
-If you don’t practice baby-led weaning, it is easy to adjust the consistency of whatever food you’re eating as a family so that your older baby can eat it too.
+If you are practicing baby-led weaning, this may be pretty simple.
+Even if you don’t practice baby-led weaning, it is easy to adjust the consistency of whatever food you’re eating as a family so that your older baby can eat it too.
 A mini food processor for your kitchen counter makes it fast and simple.
 I have this Cuisinart one–it’s the perfect size for small portions of meat sauce or steamed veggies.
 As an added bonus, you will save money and reduce your waste of those single-use toddler food pouches.

-5. Don’t give up on a food after one rejection
+5. Don’t give up on a particular food after one rejection

-It often takes a few presentations of a food before a young child will even try it, and even more tries if a child is particularly sensitive to different textures of food.
+It often takes a few presentations of a food before a young child will even try it, and even more tries if a child is particularly sensitive.
 Keep putting a small amount of the new food on their plate spaced out by a few days or a week.
 It is helpful to serve it along with familiar foods that your child already eats without difficulty.
 Start small, for example, with just one asparagus spear or a couple leaves of salad or two tiny pieces of barbeque chicken.

-One difference I’ve noticed between our family and some others’ is that you will never hear us say, “Oh, so-and-so hates fill-in-the-blank!”
+One thing that my husband and I try to be very conscious of is never saying things like, “Oh, so-and-so hates to eat that!”
 Even if it’s true.
 If you say it in your child’s earshot, and you believe it, then it’s as good as fact.
 Instead, help your child stay open-minded and encourage them to keep trying the food.

-6. Let your child feed himself once he can get food into his mouth
+6. Let your child feed himself once he is able

 7. Season foods starting at an early age

-Lightly seasoning foods like scrambled eggs, oatmeal, and pasta allows kids to taste the amazing variety in food and to learn to enjoy the flavors that are in your family’s cooking.
-Keep in mind that kids’ taste buds are more sensitive than ours, so you do need to be mindful of not over salting or going overboard with anything potentially irritating, like cinnamon or spices.
+Lightly seasoning foods like scrambled eggs, oatmeal, and pasta allows kids to taste the amazing variety in food and to learn to enjoy the flavors that are typical of your family’s cooking.
+Keep in mind that kids’ taste buds are more sensitive than ours, so you do need to be mindful of not over-salting or going overboard with anything potentially irritating, like cinnamon or spices.

 8. Vary the presentation of familiar foods

-Do you have great eaters or picky eaters?
+Do you have other tricks to turn your kids into great eaters?
 What works for you?